MFazio23/ABL-API-Client/README.md

-# ABL-API-Models
+# ABL-API-Client
-API Models for the Android Baseball League app and APIs
+API Client for the Android Baseball League app and APIs